nik0spapp/usent/README.md

 The attached code is an implementation of an unsupervised sentiment classification procedure that was used originally for an opinion mining and retrieval system (1st paper below) and for improving one-class collaborative filtering (2nd paper below).
 For the 2nd paper
 I have included a folder called "TED_comment_annotations" and contains the files of the human study we conducted on TED comment sentiment classification.
-In case you use the code for research please cite the following papers:
+In case you use the code or human labels for research please cite the following papers:
 <ul>
 <li>
 Nikolaos Pappas, Georgios Katsimpras, Efstathios Stamatatos, <i>Distinguishing the Popularity Between Topics: A System for Up-to-date Opinion Retrieval and Mining in the Web</i>, 14th International Conference on Intelligent Text Processing and Computational Linguistics, Samos, Greece, LNCS, Springer, 2013 <br />